- Mobilization, Deployment, and SSO Overview

 Can I request the puppet show for my FRG?

 Yes, you may submit a request at least two weeks in advance for Battalion level events and higher.
 The puppet show is high-tech so we will require an electrical outlet.
 If the event is being held outside, a level area is needed and tent to cover the puppet stage.
 We will contact you 1 week and then again 2 days prior to the event for final confirmation.

-A Soldier/Family Readiness Group is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the family members, the chain of command, chain of concern, and community resources.
-Visit our Family Readiness Group (FRG) Center webpage for more information.
+A Soldier and Family Readiness Group is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the family members, the chain of command, chain of concern, and community resources.
+Visit our Soldier and Family Readiness Group (SFRG) Center webpage for more information.